liquity/dev/README.md

 When LUSD is redeemed for ETH, the system cancels the LUSD with debt from Troves, and the ETH is drawn from their collateral.

-In order to fulfill the redemption request, Troves are redeemed from in ascending order of their collateral ratio.
+In order to fulfill the redemption request, Troves are redeemed from in ascending order of their collateralization ratio.

 A redemption sequence of `n` steps will **fully** redeem from up to `n-1` Troves, and, and **partially** redeems from up to 1 Trove, which is always the last Trove in the redemption sequence.